-Good etiquette might not be your number one priority at work; it won't necessarily help you with getting your responsive web design or user experience right, but you'll find that being a thoughtful and considerate web designer can get you much further than, you know, being a dick.
+Good etiquette might not be your number one priority at work.
+It won't necessarily help you with master responsive web design or nail the perfect user experience.
+However, in the close-knit web design community, you'll find that being a thoughtful and considerate designer can get you a long way.

 And so we asked seven top web pros: if you were writing a book on web designer etiquette, what dos and don'ts would you include?
 Here are their suggestions.